quii/learn-go-with-tests/sync.md

 ```
 ./sync_test.go:14:10: counter.Inc undefined (type Counter has no field or method Inc)
-./sync_test.go:15:10: counter.Inc undefined (type Counter has no field or method Inc)
-./sync_test.go:16:10: counter.Inc undefined (type Counter has no field or method Inc)
 ./sync_test.go:18:13: counter.Value undefined (type Counter has no field or method Value)
-./sync_test.go:19:39: counter.Value undefined (type Counter has no field or method Value)
 ```

 So to finally make the test run we can define those methods